 - Patriot Point Links golf course

 You should plan to spend at least three hours here if you want ample time to visit all three vessels and time to take photos of the surrounding areas.

 Food and Drink Near Patriots Point

-Comfort food doesn’t need frills, bells nor whistles.
+Comfort food doesn’t need frills, bells, or whistles.
 When it’s good, you can just taste it.
-For those looking for a little more substance (at a lower price-point), Page’s Okra Grill serves up some stick-to-your ribs comfort without putting on its fancy pants.
+For those looking for a little more substance (at a lower price point), Page’s Okra Grill serves up some stick-to-your-ribs comfort without putting on its fancy pants.

 For a more “elevated” experience that doesn’t take itself too seriously, go to Graze.
-The minimalist décor is still homey and features plenty of clean, crips lines and muted colors.
-Menu items include lobster mac and cheese, spicy tuna tataki and crispy chicken livers.
+The minimalist décor is still homey and features plenty of clean, crisp lines and muted colors.
+Menu items include lobster mac and cheese, spicy tuna tataki, and crispy chicken livers.
 Most meals are served with a side of hand-cut pomme frites.

-If you’re not ready to head back to city life after your trip to Patriots Point and Fort Sumter, head further inland to Shem Creek and Sullivan’s Island.
-These areas offer water sports, some of the best beaches in South Carolina and even more restaurant options.
+If you’re not ready to head back to city life after your trip to Patriots Point and Fort Sumter tour, head further inland to Shem Creek and Sullivan’s Island.
+These areas offer water sports, some of the best beaches in South Carolina, and even more restaurant options.
 Stay tuned for our next blog post with details!